Search is the main channel of app discovery and can become a powerful way to increase installs… Don’t forget!

 Think about the keywords you want to put into the URL / package in advance.
 For instance, in Google Play Store you can not change the URL once it is created.

 Developer name is not only an element with a reference to the historic data previous apps, it is also a strong branding and App Store Optimization instrument.
-Developer name is considered by both App Store and Google Play as a factor for ranking the apps in search and Top Charts, so having keywords in the developer name is a good advantage.
+Developer name is considered by both stores as a factor for ranking in Search and Top Charts, so having keywords in the developer name is a good advantage.

 Some developers even convert their names into pure ASO tools – and enjoying their place in the sun in the Top Charts: